 Green Open Homes Demonstrations will be taking place, enabling homeowners to visualise low-carbon measures in a setting which reflects their home and obtain impartial and informal advice like, Who did the work?
 Were they any good?
 As such visitors to these events are much more likely to install energy-saving measures as a result.

-CSE already manages the Green Open Homes website, which supports these types of events across the West of England, and are re-launching Bristol Green Doors – successful open homes events which ran between 2010-15 – with the next open weekend event on 11-12 May 2019 .
+CSE already manages the Green Open Homes website, which supports these types of events across the West of England, with the popular Bristol Green Doors welcoming visitors on 11-12 May 2019 .

 Tailored Advice & Support will help overcome the barriers between homeowners and builders.
 Futureproof offers telephone advice, site visits and the option of a full property audit to support homeowners in making good decisions, appropriate for their property and circumstances, with the best combinations and sequencing of measures.